For Immediate Release – 21 March 2025

 CORE Community Services, in collaboration with Western Sydney Community Forum (WSCF), Western Sydney University, and the Diplomacy Training Program, proudly hosted the Breaking Barriers and Building Belonging Symposium.
-The event was an important opportunity to address the realities of racial discrimination and look beyond the symbolic celebrations of unity.
+This event served as an important platform to address the continuing realities of racial discrimination and to look beyond symbolic celebrations of unity.

-The symposium challenged conventional narratives around racial harmony by shifting the focus from celebration to critical discussion.
-Panellists and speakers shared lived experiences and discussed the complexities of race, identity, and belonging in Australia.
+The symposium challenged the traditional narrative of racial harmony by shifting the focus from celebration to meaningful discussion.
+Panellists shared firsthand experiences and explored the complexities of race, identity, and belonging in contemporary Australia.

-The event strengthened a shared commitment by all partners and attendees to eliminate racial discrimination—a goal that, while challenging, remains possible through collective advocacy, policy reform, and education.
+The event strengthened the collective commitment of partners and attendees to eradicate racial discrimination—an ambitious yet attainable goal through advocacy, policy reform, and education.

-CORE Community Services focuses on supporting multicultural communities in Western Sydney, by advocating for racial justice, and fostering true social cohesion.
-The voices, insights, and lived experiences shared at the symposium will continue to guide future initiatives and policy discussions.
+CORE Community Services continues to support multicultural communities in Western Sydney by advocating for racial justice and building authentic social cohesion.
+The voices and lived experiences shared at the symposium will guide future initiatives and policy discussions.

 Media Contact: